 The sale of inventory of a Chilean company will be subject to VAT at a rate of 19%.
-The sale of fixed assets, including vehicles, is subject to VAT at a rate of 19% only if acquired by the seller within four years from the date of the sale (unless the normal tax depreciation period has elapsed before that date).
+The sale of fixed assets, including vehicles, is subject to VAT at a rate of 19% only if the seller is entitled to a fiscal VAT credit upon acquisition of such asset.
 Fixed assets and vehicles must also be detailed in the corresponding Chilean invoices.